fatboyzz/batch_process/README.md

 # Batch Process - Batch Process Multiple Properties With ERNA Syntax

-## Why Batch Process add-on
+## What is Batch Process add-on
-Sometimes we want to set properties or do some job with simple rules.
+Sometimes we want to set properties or do some jobs with simple rules.
 These rules include

 - Rename selected objects into "obj_000", "obj_001", ... sorted by their x position.